Kalirad/EcoGT/README.md

 ![alt text](./images/comp_graph.jpeg)

 > [!IMPORTANT]
-> How to run EcoGT on a complete graph?
+> How to run species competition on a complete graph?
 ```ruby
    from EcoGT_methods import *
    p0, p1, fB = SC_on_comp_graph(N, t, alpha = {"A":α12, "B":α21})